-The Wastewater Outfall Pipeline and Residential Wastewater Collection System Pipelines industrial and commercial development opportunities in the City of Holtville.
+Project Description: The City of Holtville provides wastewater services in the city limits and in industrial and commercial development opportunities in the City of Holtville.
 Additional opportunities will be created for the development of agricultural related retail and professional services.
 It is estimated that approximately 175 jobs will be created and \$35 million in private investment will generated over the next ten years.